NorthSailor/diffusion-solver/README.md

 `TYPE` can be either `DIRICHLET` or `NEUMANN`.
 For Neumann boundary conditions the value represents the outflow thus an inlet's flowrate would be negative.

 The parts of the grid's boundary that are not explicitly set get an implicit no-flow condition.

-### Output file format
-The output file is a binary file containing the values of the potential throughout the grid.
-A velocity field with the velocity components interlaced will be written in `velocity.bin` in the working directory.

 ## Building